 My grandfather, an accomplished carpenter, built a small shed on Lester's field to provide secure storage for the plane.
 With wings removed, the craft fit snugly inside the shelter until time permitted another flight.
 But departure for World War Two found the structure and its contents left behind in the belief that they would still be there when the citizen soldiers returned from their great adventure.
 Little could anyone know then that 5 weary years would pass before the world was again at peace and the young men who had left their homes as adventurous boys would return as seasoned, mature men.
 Nor could it be known that in 1940 that the Canadian Army would soon move into St. John's in force, looking for open space in which to build the necessary infrastructure of war and that Lester's field would prove ideal.

 The exact fate of the Slingsby glider has never been determined with any certainty but it is most likely that a small shed filled with an incomprehensible assortment of wood, wire and fabric was dismantled and disposed of to make way for the overriding needs of the military.
 The glider likely wound up as landfill in the local dump, never recognized for what it was.
 Attempts over the years since to confirm or deny this theory have been unsuccessful but are being continued by our family in the hope that some day the mystery of the glider's demise will be solved.
-Until then, only these few photos and a selection of time worn family stories remain of the first successful glider flights to take place in Newfoundland and Labrador.
+Until then, only these few photos and a selection of time worn family stories remain of the first successful glider flights to take place in the Dominion of Newfoundland.

 Jack Hebbard died in St. John's in 1993 at the age of 77.